flxst/nerblackbox/docs/docs/training.md

 ### Parameters

 **nerblackbox** uses a large amount of default (hyper)parameters that can be customized as needed.
-The concerned parameters just need to be specified when [an experiment is defined](#define-an-experiment), either statically or dynamically.
+The concerned parameters just need to be specified when [the training is defined](#define-a-training), either statically or dynamically.

-- In the **static** case, an experiment configuration file may look like this:
+- In the **static** case, a training configuration file may look like this:

-    ??? example "Example: static experiment configuration file with parameters"
+    ??? example "Example: static training configuration file with parameters"
         ``` markdown
-        # my_experiment.ini
+        # my_training.ini

         [dataset]
         dataset_name = swedish_ner_corpus